onefsmedia/dobeda-erp/README.md

 For deployment issues related to this containerized setup, please open an issue in this repository.

-For Perfex CRM specific questions, refer to the official Perfex documentation.
+For Dobeda ERP specific questions, refer to the official documentation.